 Ripped from the Headlines: Soooo many.
 To the point where an SVU marathon on the USA channel was called the "Ripped from the headlines SVU marathon".

-Romanticized Abuse: The show sometimes go for having their cake and eat it too, denouncing the horrors of sexual abuse by displaying it in almost pornographic details.
+Romanticized Abuse: The show sometimes goes for having their cake and eating it too, denouncing the horrors of sexual abuse while displaying it in almost pornographic detail.

 One episode, named "Slaves", revels in the details on how a young Romanian woman has been imprisoned, brainwashed and used as sex toy by an American couple.
 Lots of neatly presented details about the horrors she endured makes for a strange mix of Fetish Fuel and Nausea Fuel.
 Surprisingly, the detectives let the wife off the hook in exchange for selling out her husband, in spite of the fact that she murdered the girl's aunt without even informing her husband about it afterwards, though one could argue that there was some heavy implication that the wife was also the subject of abuse and brainwashing.

 Another episode, named "Spectacle", runs on the principle that no one can resist watching a good rape.
 The episode starts with a video broadcast of a woman getting raped by a masked man popping up on the intranet of a university campus.
 It turns out that the guy who had the woman kidnapped and raped lost his little brother a long time ago.
 The brother was kidnapped, and the police gave up searching after a little while.
 After this cold case is solved, the unsurprising reveal is made that they was simply playing make-believe rape as a little Activist Fundamentalist Antics plot to get the police's attention.

 To be fair it was said they tried closing the window but couldn't.
 And everyone couldn't tell if it was real or not.